mattwilkinsonn/operatingsystems/a1/README.md

 # Assignment 1 for Operating Systems Class

-## Matt Wilkinson, Spring 2021, Prof Japkowicz, American University
+### Matt Wilkinson, Spring 2021, Prof Japkowicz, American University

+## Intro

 Calculator shell using processes and pipes, as well as the system calls `fork()`. `wait()`, `execvp()`, `exit()`.

 I used the regex library in C to parse the arguments passed to the shell as well.

+## compile.sh

 The compile.sh script will use gcc to compile all of the files with the correct file names.
-This is necessary for the program to function as if the files are named differently they cannot be opened by `execvp()`.
+This is necessary for the program to function as if the files are named differently they cannot be opened by the existing `execvp()` code.

+## Running program

 To run the program, first run the compile.sh script with `./compile.sh`, then start the `calculator` program using the command: `./calculator`